 Damaging at least 2 Heroes with Blood Rage causes Qhira to Evade the next 4 Heroic Basic Attacks within 12 seconds.

 The primary target of Revolving Sweep is Slowed by 60% while Qhira is attached to them.
 Secondary targets hit by Revolving Sweep's swing are Slowed by 40% for 3 seconds.

 Basic Attacking an enemy Hero causes Qhira to gain 10 Armor for 3 seconds.
 Stacks 3 times.

-Anytime Carnage damages an enemy Hero, Qhira's next Basic Attack within 4 seconds deals 12% additional damage and restores 50% of the total damage dealt as Health.
-Damage stacks up to 10 times.
+Carnage heals for 50% of the damage dealt to enemy Heroes.
+Anytime Carnage damages an enemy Hero, Qhira's next Basic Attack within 4 seconds against an enemy Hero deals 15% additional damage, stacking up to 10 times.

-If Blood Rage damages an enemy below 50% Health, it heals for an additional 205 (+4% per level) Health.
+If Blood Rage damages an enemy Hero below 50% Health, it heals for an additional 190 (+4% per level) Health.

 Damaging an enemy Hero with Revolving Sweep's initial impact or swing causes Qhira to regenerate 96 (+4% per level) Health over 4 seconds.
 Stacks up to 4 times.